You can’t grow a business with broke customers

 Creating Content for Other Architects

-One big mistake is making content that only appeals to other architects, like complex aesthetic pictures or detailed plans.
+One big mistake is creating content that only appeals to other architects, such as complex aesthetic pictures or detailed plans.

 While this might impress our peers, it doesn’t resonate with potential clients who aren’t in the field.

-We've realized that content which seems too technical or niche can alienate those who actually need our services.
+We’ve realized that content that seems too technical or niche can alienate those who actually need our services.

 Our focus should be on content that speaks to clients, not just to impress other architects.